 For the most part, yes.
 But what people don’t know is that there are natural and unnatural trans fats (NTF and ATF, respectively).

 Along the NTF line, CLA (Conjugated Linoleic Acid) is a beneficial nutrient, often cited in fat-loss studies.
 It’s a good thing to have enough of, but if you’re eating enough saturated fats, you’re getting enough CLA.
 Additional supplementation is probably not necessary.
+If ever you also need some oral treatments, we recommend our orthodontist The Woodlands.

 As for ATFs (trans fats of the artificial variety), there is no reason to eat them, ever.
 Avoid with extreme prejudice.
 Every negative thing you’ve heard about them is true.